Updated July 5, 2016

 24. Get interviewed

-If you really have something valuable to offer, many times you can find a podcast host, Blab host or YouTuber to feature you.
+If you really have something valuable to offer, many times you can find a podcast host or YouTuber to feature you.
 Keep your eyes peeled for opportunities and don’t be afraid to reach out.
 Just be sure it’s a win-win.
 Read my post about pitches for tips.

 25. Create an infographic

 Maybe you’ve got experience creating presentations (PowerPoint, etc.).
 Put those skills to good use and create visual appealing presentations for SlideShare.
 Even a small handful of slides can work well.
 Search for popular ones in your niche to give you ideas.

 27. Create image graphics

 People love to share quote graphics and other lovely images on Instagram, Pinterest, Facebook and more.
 Create a branded feel so people start to associate you with those graphics.
 Or, chop up your posts into bite-sized tips and create a graphic for each one.
 Link back to your original post of course.

 A launch provides a natural reason to drum up buzz.
 You could launch a book, a product, or something as simple as your blog.
 Launch ideas to consider: gather a launch team, have an IRL (in real life) party, do giveaways, post on social media.
 People are doing launches all the time.
 Watch closely for endless ideas.